What is arthritis?

-What types of arthritis are there and what are some treatments?
+What type of arthritis are there and what are some treatments?

 Osteoarthritis is a degenerative joint disease in which the cushioning cartilage that covers bone surfaces at the joints begin to wear out.
 This can be caused simply by normal wear and tear on the body as well as post-trauma.
 There are three main sites where osteoarthritis may begin to develop.
 First, at the base of the thumb (or the basal joint).
 Second, at the end of the joint closest to the finger tip (distal interphalangeal or DIP joint).
 And third at the middle joint of the finger (proximal interphalangeal or PIP joint).

 The first course of treatment is the use of anti-inflammatory or other analgesic medication.
 A finger or wrist splint may also be advised to wear at night or during more strenuous activities.
 If these options do not produce results, hand therapy, activity modification, or steroid injection into the joint may be prescribed.
 If there is still too much pain or too little function, surgery may be utilized as a last resort.

 The first surgical option is arthrodesis.
 This is a process in which a bone fusion is accomplished in order to relieve pain.
 This type of surgery is generally performed on the ankle, wrist, fingers, and thumb.
 The two bones which form a joint are joined together so that the resulting fused joint loses flexibility.
 This loss of flexibility is actually a benefit because the fused joint can bear weight better and is more stable.
 Most importantly, this procedure will allow the joint to become much less painful.